ousia/from-pandoc-to-context/README.md

 Right now, only `pandoc-xhtml.tex` is available.

 It is still *work in progress*.
-The main issue that I’m experiencing is
+The main issue that I’m experiencing is the following: the manual---[_Dealing with XML in ConTeXt MkIV_](http://pragma-ade.com/show-man-44.htm)---is all Greek to me.

+Sorry,

 I have to